sls12/Feed-Reader--Test-Conditions/README.md

 # What was done?

-All the test conditions in the Spec file - feedreader.js has been created.
+In this project, I have created all the  test conditions in the Spec file - feedreader.js, for a web based application that reads RSS feeds.This is done using Jasmine library.
 Please open index.html in your favorite browser to check the results.

 # Project Overview